How to Get the Email Bounce Rate Under Control

 This helps companies discover how many customers they are able to reach and how many they are failing to deliver to.

 Some businesses, particularly those in industries like legal, tend to overlook minor variations when their bounce rate hovers around 15.69%, as it aligns with their industry standards.
-However, retail marketers tend to react more strongly to this rate, considering it to be relatively high within their industry.
+However, in retail email marketing, senders tend to react more strongly to this rate, considering it to be relatively high within their industry.

 Depending on the average bounce rate of their industry, marketers take measures to improve it.
-No matter how high their email bounce rate is, they remain committed to the channel and work diligently to reduce it.
+No matter how high their email bounce rate is, they work diligently to reduce it.
 This dedication stems from their awareness of the substantial ROI that email marketing can yield, thereby augmenting their profits.

 To streamline the optimization of email campaign bounce rates, professional email marketers have categorized bounced emails into different groups.